Azure/Azure-Sentinel/Tools/Create-Azure-Sentinel-Solution/pipeline/README.md

 /**
  * Solution Automation Metadata File Json
  * -----------------------------------------------------
- * The purpose of this json is to provide detail on the various fields the metadata solution can have.
+ * The purpose of this json is to provide detail on the various fields the metadata of a solution can have.
 Refer to the metadata schema and example provided after the definitions for further context.
  * publisherId: An identifier that's used by Partner Center to uniquely identify the publisher associated with a commercial marketplace account.- Ex. "azuresentinel", "CheckPoint", "semperis"
  * offerId: Id of the Offer of Solution - Ex. "azure-sentinel-solution-ciscoaci", "azure-sentinel-solution-semperis-dsp"
  * firstPublishDate: Solution first published date